 (#559)If the Threshold-based Reporting subfield is set to 1 in the Sensing element (see 9.4.2.320 (Sensing element)), the CSI Variation Threshold subfield value between 0 and 10 indicates that threshold-based reporting is used in the corresponding TB sensing measurement instances, and indicates the corresponding CSI variation threshold value set by the sensing initiator.
 The CSI Variation Threshold subfield value equal to 15 indicates that basic reporting (see 11.55.1.5.2.6.1 (Basic reporting phase)) is used in the corresponding TB sensing measurement instances.

-The SR2SR subfield is set to 1 to indicate that the TB sensing measurement instance includes an SR2SR sounding phase; and it is set to 0 otherwise.
+The SR2SR subfield is set to 1 to indicate that the TB sensing measurement instance includes an SR2SR variant of TF (#2144) sounding phase; and it is set to 0 otherwise.

 The Availability Window field contains an RSTA Availability Window element (see 9.4.2.297 (RSTA Availability Window element)).